MCP Gateway

 After the gateway is configured, use Connect to copy connection details for supported clients.

-In Manual mode, an admin picks each tool individually.
+An admin picks each gateway tool explicitly.
 Each assignment can be pinned to a specific installed MCP server connection, or use Resolve at call time (see Gateway Model above).

 Authentication